gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/collaborators.md

 To add a team to new delegated repositories, include a new entry in the `collaborators` block of your Account Factory configuration.

-All collaborators specified for each account type will be added to the repositories of that type when they are created.
-If a team needs access to repositories of multiple types, you must add them in the configuration for each type.
+Collaborators for each account type are automatically added to the corresponding repositories when they are created.
+To give a team access to multiple repository types, add them to the configuration for each type.

 A common practice is to create an administrative team with access to all repositories, along with separate teams for each delegated repository.